 – If you do give the adoptive parents full care of your child in the hospital, will you elect to leave before your child is discharged?

-All of these things are big decisions and should be made with careful consideration of not only yourself, but also your child.
+All of these things are big decisions and should be made with careful consideration of not only yourself but also your child.
 As an adoptive mother, I can attest to the importance of the initial bonding with a baby right after birth.
 Being present for our daughter’s birth and witnessing her take her first breath was a gift our daughter’s birth mother gave to us.
-We are incredibly grateful that she gave us the opportunity to experience it all with our daughter.
+We are incredibly grateful that she allowed us to experience it all with our daughter.
 I can share our daughter’s birth story with her and reminisce all the details because I was there and experienced it.

 At the same time, I have a lot of empathy for a birth mother during this time and how important final closure is in the process of healing.
 Taking the time to enjoy the simple and powerful moments right after birth and those first couple of days with your child before placement is something no one else will go through except you.
 Do what is right for you.
 If you need privacy and want those moments with only you and your baby, take that time with your child.
 If you feel comfortable including the adoptive parents, go for it.
 As with everything in adoption, neither decision is wrong.
 It is all up to you.

 Each state has different counseling requirements, and those will be conveyed to you either by your agency or adoption attorney.
 You will most likely need to meet these requirements either by the birth of your child or after birth, depending on your state.